 Original Lima Green harvest plans for SNF lands in plot 425 included approximately 2,375 acres of various treatments, including 1,917 acres of clear-cut with reserves.
-Timber harvest on the Project began in April of 2014 and a few operations are continuing in 2022.
+Timber harvest on the Project began in April of 2014 and is largely completed.
+Other proposed timber management projects are starting to overlap the area now.
 Regeneration across harvest units is primarily aspen with white pine and white spruce intermixed as a component of future stands through a combination of planting and natural regeneration from reserve trees.

-In 2022, 10 moose were seen on plot 425, part of the Lima Green Project Area (Figure 8).
+In 2023, only 1 moose, an unusually low number compared to other survey years, was seen on plot 425, part of the Lima Green Project Area (Figure 8).
 From 2012-14, up to the start of timber harvest associated with the Lima Green Project, results were lower than the mean of other high density plots.
-Since 2015, the first year after the start of timber harvest, the plot has been higher or equal to the mean of other high density plots in five of seven years.
+Since 2015, the first year after the start of timber harvest, the plot has been higher or equal to the mean of other high density plots in five of eight years with an average of 12 moose seen each year (range; 1-18).